Reproduced from World's Fair magazine, Volume VI, Number 2, Copyright 1986, World's Fair, Inc.

 And finally, there was the issue of French pride.
 After the humiliating defeat at Waterloo 40 years before, France had been torn with internal strife.
 The Emperor himself had been involved in two unsuccessful rebellions — and these were but minor instances among many such that clearly bespoke a loss of direction in French civilization.
 With the decline of governmental stability and military prowess, Paris might well cease to be a major center of European art and thought.
 It seemed conceivable that France, so long a dominant force in European civilization, might produce no more giants of the caliber of Descartes, Voltaire, Poussin, Rameau.
 The 1851 exposition in London proved to the whole world that England had become the leading industrial power of Europe.
 Was England now the foremost nation in the world?

-To regain self-respect and the esteem of her enemies and allies: these were the unspoken but universally recognized goals of the first French exposition universelle.
+To regain self-respect and the esteem of her enemies and allies: these were two of the unspoken but universally recognized goals of the first French exposition universelle.

 "THE GREATEST GOOD FOR THE GREATEST NUMBER"

 The exposition embodied a number of seeming paradoxes.
 An emperor had brought about France's first world's fair; but its stated ideals were, in many respects, democratic.
 Some of this incongruous blend of despotism and humanitarian ideals was the legacy of Napoléon I. But Emperor Napoléon III was also a man of liberal social convictions, and at least a partial disciple of Saint-Simon.